 Joe held the keyboard chair with Clarence "Gatemouth" Brown & Gate’s Express from 1992 until Gatemouth's passing in the fall of 2005.
-Joe is featured on the chart topping albums The Man, Gate Swings, American Music, Texas Style and most recently Back to Bogalusa albums.
+Joe is featured on the chart topping albums The Man, Gate Swings, American Music Texas Style and Gate's final studio recording Back to Bogalusa albums.
 In 1995, Gatemouth and the Gate's Express including Joe on keyboards, did a 62 date world tour as the opening act for Eric Clapton.
-The band, Gate’s Express won an Offbeat 2004 Best Band in the Blues Category.
-Joe is also featured in Gatemouth's band on Carlos Santana's Carlos Santana Presents Blues At Montreux 2004 (2006) DVD
+Joe is also featured in Gatemouth's band on Carlos Santana's Carlos Santana Presents Blues At Montreux 2004 (2006) DVD.
+The band, Gate's Express won a 2004 Offbeat Award for Best Band in the Blues Category.

 In June 2000, Joe started playing around New Orleans with Jumpin' Johnny Sansone (harmonica, vocals) and John Fohl (acoustic guitar and vocals) in an acoustic delta blues trio featuring Joe on piano.
 Sansone, Krown & Fohl made their New Orleans Jazz & Heritage Festival debut in May 2001 and has also performed at "Rivers Festival" in Columbia South Carolina.
 In April 2004 Sansone, Krown & Fohl released thier first self-titled CD on the Shortstack Records label.
 Sansone Krown & Fohl won a 2004 Big Easy Award in the blues category.